MKowal2/MKowal4.github.io/_posts/2020-01-19-Entropy-and-Mutual-Information:-A-Brief-Review.md

 Entropy refers to the amount of uncertainty that an event has.
 If an event A has multiple outcomes, and you have no idea which outcome will occur, the event A has *high* entropy.
 For example, if you roll a fair 6-sided die, this event has a high entropy because each number is equally likely to appear during the roll.
 If event B has multiple outcomes, and you are very certain about the outcome, the event has *low* entropy.
 For example, if event is whether or not the sun will come up tomorrow, this event (hopefully) has a low entropy, since we are confident that the sun will come up tomorrow morning.

+As Erik points out in his document, entropy is a function of two things: 1) the number of possible outcomes, and 2) the frequency (probability) of each outcome.
+Erik gives very good intuition when he says:

+>  Consider a random variable X representing the number that comes up on a roulette wheel and a random variable Y representing the number that comes up on a fair 6-sided die.
+The entropy of X is greater than the entropy of Y. In addition to the numbers 1 through 6, the values on the roulette wheel can take on the values 7 through 36.
+In some sense, it is less predictable.

+On top of this, if the roullete wheel is *rigged* to always come up as 15 lets say, then since the probability of it landing on 6 is 100%, the entropy is very low.
+To formalize the entropy of a discrete random variable $X$ that takes on the values $X = \{x_1, x_2, ..., x_n\}$ and is definied by a probability distribution $P(X)$, we can write:

 ### Joint Entropy